opentracing/opentracing.io/spec.md

 ## SpanContext

 Every Span must provide access to a **SpanContext**.
-The SpanContext represents Span state that must propagate to descendant Spans and across process boundaries (e.g., a `<trace_id, span_id, sampled>` tuple) and also encapsulates any **Baggage** (see below).
-SpanContext is used when propagating traces across process boundaries and when creating edges in the trace graph (e.g., BelongsTo relationships or other [references](#references)).
+The SpanContext represents Span state that must propagate to child Spans and across process boundaries (e.g., a `<trace_id, span_id, sampled>` tuple) and also encapsulates any **Baggage** (see below).
+SpanContext is used when propagating traces across process boundaries and when creating edges in the trace graph (e.g., ChildOf relationships or other [references](#references)).

 ### Baggage

-**Baggage** is a set of key:value pairs stored in a SpanContext and propagated _in-band_ to all descendant Spans and their SpanContexts: in this way, the "Baggage" travels with the trace, hence the name.
+**Baggage** is a set of key:value pairs stored in a SpanContext and propagated _in-band_ to all child Spans and their SpanContexts: in this way, the "Baggage" travels with the trace, hence the name.
 Given a full-stack OpenTracing integration, Baggage enables powerful functionality by transparently propagating arbitrary application data: for example, an end-user id may be added as a Baggage item in a mobile app, propagate (via the distributed tracing machinery) into the depths of a storage system, and recovered at the bottom of the stack to identify a particularly expensive SQL query.

 Baggage comes with powerful _costs_ as well; since the Baggage is propagated in-band, if it is too large or the items too numerous it may decrease system throughput or increase RPC latencies.

 ## Baggage vs. Span Tags

 - Baggage is propagated in-band (i.e., alongside the actual application data) across process boundaries.
-Span Tags are not propagated since they are not inherited by descendant Spans.
+Span Tags are not propagated since they are not inherited by child Spans.
 - Span Tags are recorded out-of-band from the application data, presumably in the tracing system's storage.
 Implementations may choose to also record Baggage out-of-band, though that decision is not dictated by the OpenTracing specification.

 Also, Baggage keys have a restricted format: implementations may wish to use them as HTTP header keys (or key suffixes), and of course HTTP headers are case insensitive.
 As such, Baggage keys MUST match the regular expression `(?i:[a-z0-9][-a-z0-9]*)`, and – per the `?i:` – they are case-insensitive.
 That is, the Baggage key must start with a letter or number, and the remaining characters must be letters, numbers, or hyphens.